 We’ve found 6 possible causes and the best fix solutions to boost MacBook startup times.
 Some fixes work better than others.
 We’ll show you all of them so you can determine why your Mac is slow on startup and figure out the the best tune-up solution.

 1. You just installed a newer macOS

 If you just upgraded your MBP to latest Sierra, you probably have noticed that your Mac takes longer to fully start up and respond to general tasks.
-This is quite normal because some apps need to re-index or update its data.
+This is quite normal because some apps (especially Spotlight, and Photos) need to re-index or update its data.

-How to fix: keep your Mac on for 24-48 hours, and restart several times afterward.
+How to fix: keep your Mac on for 24-48 hours, and restart several times after that.

-Why this helps: apps like Spotlight and Photos usually need quite some time to re-index everything — e.g. Spotlight has to scan the internal hard drive and reindex all the files, likewise, Photos (the old iPhoto) often needs to update the photos library as well.
+Why this helps: apps like Spotlight and Photos usually need quite some time to re-index everything — e.g. Spotlight has to scan the internal hard drive and reindex all the files, likewise, Photos (previously called iPhoto) often needs to update the photos library as well.
 The process could take a significant amount of time to complete, and a lot of system resources are required for the task.
-Once completed, your Macbook startup time and overall performance would improve automatically.
+Once completed, your MacBook startup time and overall performance would improve automatically.

-2. Your Macbook has too many login items
+2. Your Mac has too many login items